-A massage therapist was last week convicted of indecent assault against 14 women during massages they purchased through the voucher site GrabOne.
-This latest example of the abuse of power raises a number of questions.
-Among them: should massage therapy be impervious to regulation?
+A massage therapist was convicted in November 2017 of indecent assault against 14 women during massages they purchased through the voucher site GrabOne.
 Madeleine Chapman reports.

 Trigger warning: the following story contains descriptions of indecent assault.

 The only other spectator in courtroom nine at the Auckland District Court had yet to open her eyes.
 She sat alone in the front row with her hands clasped on her lap, muttering noiselessly as the jury foreman read through the verdicts for 21 counts of indecent assault laid against her husband, Rajinder Paul Singh.

 Three days earlier, Judge David Sharp had addressed the jury before they began deliberating.
 He implored them to “not judge the complainants [for how they acted] because there’s no way of knowing how you would react in such an uncomfortable position”.

 Those uncomfortable positions varied for the 14 victims, but included unwanted kissing and being touched on their exposed breasts, buttocks, inner thighs and genital area by Singh during a full body massage purchased through the discount site GrabOne.

 One of the victims, Jane*, redeemed her voucher in February 2017.
 She’d used a massage voucher from GrabOne before, but not for Singh’s practice, Soothe Me Massage.
 As a quick precaution, she checked the website and saw numerous testimonials and a professional looking web design.
 Her internal warnings began, however, when she rang to make a booking.

 “It was a guy who answered the phone.
 It was him,” she said in an interview with the Spinoff.
 “I talked to him for a couple of minutes and he was very overly familiar, disturbingly so.
 Asking quite personal questions.”
 When Jane asked who’d be performing the massage, Singh said he himself would.